DOSAGE AND ADMINISTRATION

 It is desirable to limit treatment to a short term.
 The usual duration of treatment is 7 to 10 days.
 A longer course of therapy may be necessary in difficult and complicated infections.
 In such cases, monitoring of renal, auditory, and vestibular functions is advised, because neurotoxicity is more likely to occur when treatment is extended longer than 10 days.

-Dosage in Patients with Cystic Fibrosis — In patients with cystic fibrosis, altered pharmacokinetics may result in reduced serum concentration of aminoglycosides.
+In patients with cystic fibrosis, altered pharmacokinetics may result in reduced serum concentrations of aminoglycosides.
 Measurement of tobramycin serum concentration during treatment is especially important as a basis for determining appropriate dose.
 In patients with severe cystic fibrosis, an initial dosing regimen of 10 mg/kg/day in 4 equally divided doses is recommended.
 This dosing regimen is suggested only as a guide.
-The serum levels of tobramycin should be measured directly during treatment due to a wide interpatient variability.
+The serum levels of tobramycin should be measured directly during treatment due to wide interpatient variability.

-Administration for Patients With Impaired Renal Function — Whenever possible, serum tobramycin concentrations should be monitored during therapy.
+Whenever possible, serum tobramycin concentrations should be monitored during therapy.

 Following a loading dose of 1 mg/kg, subsequent dosage in these patients must be adjusted, either with reduced doses administered at 8-hour intervals or with normal doses given at prolonged intervals.
 Both of these methods are suggested as guides to be used when serum levels of tobramycin cannot be measured directly.
-They are based on either the creatinine clearance or the serum creatinine of the patient, because these values correlate with the half-life of tobramycin.
-The dosage schedules derived from either method should be used in conjunction with careful clinical and laboratory observations of the patient and should be modified as necessary.
+They are based on either the creatinine clearance level or the serum creatinine level of the patient because these values correlate with the half-life of tobramycin.
+The dosage schedule derived from either method should be used in conjunction with careful clinical and laboratory observations of the patient and should be modified as necessary.
 Neither method should be used when dialysis is being performed.

-Reduced dosage at 8-hour intervals: When the creatinine clearance rate is 70 mL or less per minute or when the serum creatinine value is known, the amount of the reduced dose can be determined by multiplying the normal dose from Table 1 by the percent of normal dose from the accompanying nomogram.
+Reduced dosage at 8-hour intervals : When the creatinine clearance rate is 70 mL or less per minute or when the serum creatinine value is known, the amount of the reduced dose can be determined by multiplying the normal dose from Table 1 by the percent of normal dose from the accompanying nomogram.

 An alternate rough guide for determining reduced dosage at 8-hour intervals (for patients whose steady-state serum creatinine values are known) is to divide the normally recommended dose by the patient’s serum creatinine.

-Normal dosage at prolonged intervals: If the creatinine clearance rate is not available and the patient’s condition is stable, a dosage frequency in hours for the dosage given in Table 1 can be determined by multiplying the patient’s serum creatinine by 6.
+Normal dosage at prolonged intervals : If the creatinine clearance rate is not available and the patient’s condition is stable, a dosage frequency in hours for the dosage given in Table 1 can be determined by multiplying the patient’s serum creatinine by 6.

-Dosage in Obese Patients — The appropriate dose may be calculated by using the patient’s estimated lean body weight plus 40% of the excess as the basic weight on which to figure mg/kg.
+The appropriate dose may be calculated by using the patient’s estimated lean body weight plus 40% of the excess as the basic weight on which to figure mg/kg.

-Intravenous Administration — For intravenous administration, the usual volume of diluent (0.9% Sodium Chloride Injection or 5% Dextrose Injection) is 50 to 100 mL for adult doses.
-For pediatric patients, the volume of diluent should be proportionately less than for adults.
+For intravenous administration, the usual volume of diluent (0.9% Sodium Chloride Injection or 5% Dextrose Injection) is 50 to 100 mL for adult doses.
+For pediatric patients, the volume of diluent should be proportionately less than that for adults.
 The diluted solution usually should be infused over a period of 20 to 60 minutes.
 Infusion periods of less than 20 minutes are not recommended because peak serum levels may exceed 12 mcg/mL (see WARNINGS box).

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.